pauloabelha/pauloabelha.github.io/drafts/God.md

-# God
+# God has been Smuggled

-The problem of 'Semantic importation'
+The problem of 'Semantic smuggling'

 The 'paradox' of interesting numbers.
 If we try o classify natural numbers as interesting or uninteresting, any uninsteresting set will have a smallest number, which makes it interesting.
 Therefore, either a natural number is interesting, or it is the smallest interesting number of an uninteresting set, but this will lead to all numbers beign interesting.